yxu173/agent-api/README.md

   * A **PostgreSQL database** for storing Agent sessions, knowledge, and memories.
   * A set of **pre-built Agents** to use as a starting point.

-For more information, please checkout [Agno](https://agno.link/gh) and give it a ⭐️
+For more information, checkout [Agno](https://agno.link/gh) and give it a ⭐️

 ## Quickstart